evkx/evkx.github.io/content/models/tesla/model_3/Model_3_GEN1/_index.md

 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 495 to 491 km (308-305 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 11,9kWh/100km for the basic version and 12,0kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 170kW.
 A full charge from 0 - 100% would take 70 minutes, while a more common scenario of 10-80% would take 32 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 49% resulting in an actual charge speed including time loss on 83kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 49%, resulting in an actual charge speed, including time loss on 83kW.
 Each charge session would take 20 minutes and 31 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 17kWh/100km, 1000km will take 9 hours and 41 minutes to drive.
 This trip will require four charge session(s) charging from 3% to 51%.
 The total time lost for charging will be 82 minutes.